A Montenegro Road Trip

 Today the island is now part of the luxury Aman hotel chain and is therefore mostly off limits to all but paying guests.
 There is a restaurant which can be booked and at times the hotel does organise island tours but these need careful planning and are not cheap.
 The hotel with its 58 rooms and apartments was also the location for one of my favourite sports stars to get married to his childhood sweetheart back in 2014 – the tennis player Novak Djokovic.

-After all the years of selling this resort and promoting the country, I had finally witnessed the view that graces a million guide books!
+After all the years of selling this resort and promoting the country, I finally witnessed the view that graces a million guidebooks that promote Montenegro summer holidays.
 I had reached the furthest point on my trip and it was now time to turn around and leisurely drive back to Croatia.

 To avoid the long journey back around the Bay via Kotor and Perast for a second time I took some local advice and headed for Lepetane where there was a fabulous little car ferry crossing to Kamenari.